pytong/image-search-service/README.md

 ## Overview

-This API allows you to search for images and browse recent search queries like this.
+This API allows you to search for images and browse recent search queries.

 1) I can get the image URLs, alt text and page urls for a set of images relating to a given search string.